 Periodic hydrocarbon evaporation functions differently depending on how the engine is fitted.
 A warning is output for all engines if the engine needs to be warmed up.
 The warning is output after approx. 8 hours if the engine is idling without load and the ambient temperature is 20°C (68°F).
 The time is reduced as the ambient temperature becomes colder.
-The warning is delivered more quickly at high idling speed.

-For some engines, a request for automatic raising of the idling speed is also sent after the warning.
+For some engines, a request for automatic raising of the idling speed is also output after the warning.
 If the request is confirmed, the idling speed is raised automatically.
 The function is active for 45 minutes or less and is deactivated automatically.
 If the request is not confirmed, the engine is switched off after approx. 45 minutes, if the engine has been configured with engine shutdown.
-Otherwise, a red warning lamp will come on.